mkuthan/mkuthan.github.io/_posts/2022-09-22-software-engineering-at-google.md

 * Make data driven decisions, but in reality decisions are made based on a mix of data and assumptions.
 * Start with goals and signals even if you can't measure them.
 * Before measuring, ask if results are actionable.
-  If you can't do anything with the results, do not measure at all.
+  If you can't do anything with the results, don't measure at all.

 **Engineering manager vs. Tech lead vs. Tech lead manager**